-With the start of this program back in 2012, we continue to see the expanded use of energy from renewable sources and reductions in the use of electricity sourced from the burning of coal.
-Since 2012, we have seen a reduction in the use of electricity sourced from coal by over 6% and our use of electricity sourced from renewable sources has increased by 46% over this same 2 year time period.
-These improvements were achieved through internal efforts by executing a focused plan of educating staff, and installing more efficient system of timers and switches for electricity and natural gas heating equipment.
+In 2015, we were able to reduce our total usage of electricity for these six ATCs by approximately 5.5% compared to 2014 consumption levels.
+Although activity levels in these areas decreased, some of these improvements were achieved through internal efforts by executing a focused plan of educating staff, and installing more efficient system of timers and switches for electricity and natural gas heating equipment.
 This has been a great success story internally and has raised the bar for our other facility management teams to set aggressive goals and execute their energy management plans.